If I were going to characterize our era—which may be foolish to do since my nose is up so close against it—I’d say that it is the Age of Uncertainty.

 To put it simply, things are in a mess, and there are few signs that their downward trend will be reversed.

 God can do wonders—even with a society like ours.
 Of course.
-But we have no reasons to think that He will when the church goes on blithely ignoring its culpable frailty and sinful ineffectiveness.
+But we have no reason to think that He will when the church goes on blithely ignoring its culpable frailty and sinful ineffectiveness.
 It is time for us to awaken, to call for God’s mercy and help, to stop living like the world, and to start living like we know we should.